LAW 7170 - Public International Law

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 - Assessment must maintain academic standards.

-In order for our interactive class discussions to be as productive as possible, 10% of each student's final grade will be based on their group presentation, the topic of which will be a synthesis of course material covered to that point in the course.
+In order for our interactive class discussions to be as productive as possible, 10% of each student's final grade will relate to their participation in classes.
+Students will be assessed both of the quality and quantity of their contributions.
+Mere attendance without active participation will receive zero marks.